There Are Many Ways to Use Convertkit to Market Art Automatically With Email Marketing

 Keep Your Promises.
 Maintain Continuity.

 You likely made specific promises on your landing page telling your audience what they would learn and why they should sign up.
-Ensure that you deliver on those promises in the actual content by doing what you said you would do.
-You want your readers to feel more informed because they read your email and demonstrate you are good for your word.
+Ensure you deliver on those promises in the content by doing what you said you would do.
+You want your readers to feel more informed because they read your email and demonstrate you are suitable for your word.
 Your email messages should be similar and familiar to the look, tone, and feel of the social media posts and advertising enticements you used to get your reader’s initial attention.

 Giving your email a conversational tone helps build relationships with your audience and possibly keeps them from spam filters because they get opened.
 Human interest is the mother’s milk of all highly effective communications.
 The more you include personalization from you and about your readers, the more they are drawn to your copy.